srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 ![compliance-policy-created](./compliance-policy-created.png)

 ### Create device platform restriction policy automated
-To create a device platform restriction policies automated, we need a another Graph API endpoint.
+To create a device platform restriction policies automated, we need another Graph API endpoint.
 The endpoint you need for device platform restrictions is `/deviceManagement/deviceEnrollmentConfigurations`.
 When requesting this endpoint you will notice you get more policies than only the platform restriction policies.
-Also policies for Windows Hello for Business or Device Limit restrictions came up.
+Also, policies for Windows Hello for Business or Device Limit restrictions came up.

 Well, also in this case, we have to provide the correct `@odata.type`.
 When not adding the `@odata.type` you will get the same error as mentioned above.